AlaMosleh/Heart-Disease-prediction/README.md

 3. **Model Evaluation**:

    The models are evaluated using metrics like accuracy, precision, recall, and F1-score.
-The Random Forest classifier achieved the highest accuracy of 85%.
+The support vector machine model achieved the highest accuracy average of 84%.

 ## Web Application